 Is nicotine safe for cognitive enhancement in healthy individuals?

-The safety profile of daily nicotine use for cognitive enhancement remains unknown due to lack of dedicated research.
-While nicotine replacement therapy is considered safe for smoking cessation, long-term use in never-smokers may carry different risk-benefit profiles that require specific study.
+The safety profile of daily nicotine use for cognitive enhancement remains unknown due to lack of dedicated research in healthy populations.